 Whey protein is basically a collection of proteins isolated from milk.
 The liquid part separated from milk during cheese production is called whey.
 This liquid is further processed in factories into powder from, thus making it a whey protein powder.

-Why is Protein Needed for Muscles?
+Why is Whey Protein Needed for Muscles?

 When we workout, we create tiny micro tears in our body due to intense exercise and movements.
 These micro-tears need to be fed and repaired in order for them to repair and grow stronger.
-But why only protein?
-Because all tissues and cells in our body contain protein, which is why protein is essential for growth and repair of muscles.
+But why only whey protein supplements?

-Whey Protein Benefits
+Whey Protein Supplements Benefits

-Their are numerous reasons to eat a well balanced diet with protein rich food, but here are some of the benefits for protein for gym goers:
+Their are numerous reasons to eat a well balanced diet with protein rich food, but here are some of the benefits for whey protein for gym goers:

 - Promotes Muscle Growth: Whey protein is the key macro-nutrient for helping muscle tissues in repairing and recovering from workout.
 These tissues when fed with enough protein grow stronger and better, thus promoting muscle growth.

 - Helps improve body composition: Whey protein is the best quality protein available in terms of digestion.
 Because of its repair and recovery functions in the muscle tissues, enough protein in a diet will lead to lean mass gains which ultimately helps you improve your body composition.
 Use protein supplements wisely to help improve your body composition.

-Who should take Whey Protein?
+Who Should Take Whey Protein?

 Whey protein is something that everyone who trains should be consuming, be it any kind of activity that you train in.

-- People with high metabolism looking to gain muscle
+- People with high metabolism looking to gain muscle mass

 - Regular gym-goers